Fire-The-Fox/Global-package-manager/README.md

 # Global-package-manager
 Open Source package manager made in python with tkinter.
-Works only on arch linux distro's for now.
+Works only on linux for now.</br>
+System Update and packages are only available on arch linux
 </br>
 </br>

 # Newly added stuff
-Working generation of packages loaded from database "test.json"</br>
+Generation of package info, Easy creating of own packages, Installing packages</br>
 </br>

 ### Working generation of packages
-* needs more optymalization and more perfection for now
+* needs more optimization and better design
 </br>
 </br>

 # Planned
-Installing specified package </br>
 Better Gui design</br>
 Better database</br>
 More friendly gui</br>
-Easier to add own packages</br>
 Packages check